pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 ax[2].set(xlim=[-2, 1], ylim=[-5, 5]);
 ```

-The panel on the right shows the posterior group level posterior of the slope and intercept parameters as a contour plot.
+The panel on the right shows the group level posterior of the slope and intercept parameters as a contour plot.
 We can also just plot the marginal distribution below to see how much belief we have in the slope being less than zero.

 ```{code-cell} ipython3
 :tags: [hide-input]